alexch/codelikethis/public/projects/zorkington.md

 ### More rooms and more stories, e.g.

+* when you unlock the door to the foyer it *stays* unlocked

 * `read paper` or `read seven days`

 * `go up` or `go upstairs`

-* Alex C speaks gibberish until you get him a cup of coffee from Muddy's
+* Bob speaks gibberish until you get him a cup of tea from Muddy's

-    * then you can `attend lecture` or `sit down` or `pair up` or something
+    * then you can `attend lecture` or `sit down` or some other command to attend class

 * After class you are `hungry` (status) which makes your stomach growl before every prompt